 Here I am again.
 It’s summer and we are enjoying learning history on a Saturday night!
 True statement.
-See, Dave Raymond’s Modernity is now available.
-And since we enjoyed American History so very much (as an elective even!) last year, we find ourselves soaking up another volume of this fantastic curriculum.
+See, Dave Raymond’s Modernity is that good.
+And since we enjoyed American History so very much (as an elective even!), we find ourselves soaking up another volume of this fantastic curriculum.
 Yes we do.
 It is digital homeschool curriculum we love.

 This overview video will have you wanting to learn with digital homeschool curriculum too: